nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 #### <a name="user-id"></a> User-Id Header

 The user id header allows specifying the user-id to use when saving or deleting a collection concept.
 This header is currently ignored for granule concepts.
+If user-id header is not specified, user id is retrieved using the token supplied during the ingest.

 ***